voedger/reqmd/design.md

 ## Implementation details

-- SSH URLs (like git@github.com:org/repo.git) are not supported
+- SSH URLs (e.g., git@github.com:org/repo.git) are not supported
-- It is not necessary to define specific error types for URL construction failures
+- Specific error types for URL construction failures are not required
-- Path are stored and processed using URL separation, on Windows initial conversion is needed.
+- Paths are stored and processed using URL separators; Windows paths need initial conversion